starwarsfan/edomi-docker/README.md

 _https://\<docker-host-ip\>/admin_ and the commandline via ssh with _ssh -p 22222 \<docker-host-ip\>_.
 With the (optional) parameters KNXGATEWAY, KNXACTIVE and HOSTIP you can pre-configure some settings for Edomi.
 Leave it empty to do this via the Edomi admin webpage.
-Keep in mind to set "global_serverIP" in Edomi (or via docker run script 'HOSTIP') to your Docker host IP.
+Keep in mind to set "global_serverIP" in Edomi (or via docker run parameter 'HOSTIP') to your Docker host IP.
 Otherwise the KNX communication probably will not work.
 Change http and/or https port to your needs.

+If you use other Edomi modules which communicate using dedicated ports, you need to map them using additional _-p <host-port>:<container-port>_ parameters.

 #### 2.1 Explanation of parameters